 Chairman, USPS Board of Governors

 His federal government service began in 1989 with an appointment to the President’s Commission on Executive Exchange.
 Duncan was also assistant director of the White House Office of Public Liaison under President George H.W.
-Bush, and he served as Chairman of the Republican National Committee from 2007 to 2009.
-Duncan served as a member of the Board of Directors of the Tennessee Valley Authority from 2006 to 2011.
-He was chairman of TVA’s board from 2009 to 2010.
-In 2017, he was named the 17th chairman of the President’s Commission on White House Fellowships.
+Bush.
+Duncan served as a member of the Board of Directors of the Tennessee Valley Authority from 2006 to 2011 and as the Board’s Chairman from 2009 to 2010.
+In 2017, he was named the 17th Chairman of the President’s Commission on White House Fellowships.

-Outside of government service, Duncan was president and CEO of the American Coalition for Clean Coal Electricity.
+Outside of government service, he served as Chairman of the Republican National Committee from 2007 to 2009.
+As RNC Chairman, he raised an unprecedented $428 million and grew the donor base to 1.8 million – more donors than at any time in RNC history.
+Duncan was also President and CEO of the American Coalition for Clean Coal Electricity.
 He taught democracy to former communist leaders through the International Republican Institute, and he participated in the EastWest Institute’s U.S. China High Level Political Party Leaders Dialogue.
-He is the chairman of the board of trustees at Alice Lloyd College, a private four-year liberal arts college in Pippa Passes, Kentucky, and chairman and CEO of the Inez Deposit Bank in Inez, Kentucky.
+He is the Chairman of the Board of Trustees at Alice Lloyd College, a private four-year liberal arts college in Pippa Passes, Kentucky, and Chairman and CEO of the Inez Deposit Bank in Inez, Kentucky.

-Duncan holds degrees from University of the Cumberlands and the University of Kentucky College of Law, and he has completed various executive education programs.
+Duncan holds degrees from University of the Cumberlands and the University Of Kentucky College Of Law, and he has completed various executive education programs.

-Latest update: March 2019
+Latest update: August 2019